AdamJHowell/PySHT40toMQTT/README.md

 > >
 > pip install paho-mqtt

-#### It can be set to auto-start by editing this file:
+#### It can be set to auto-start via systemd by creating/editing this file:

-> sudo nano /etc/xdg/autostart/display.desktop

-#### And setting the contents to this:

-> [Desktop Entry]
->
-> Name=PiCounter
->
-> Exec=/usr/bin/python /home/pi/Source/PySHT40toMQTT/PySHT40toMQTT.py /home/pi/Source/PySHT40toMQTT/config.json

-It is important to put the full path to all files which are not on the system path.

-To use systemd to control execution create this file:
 > sudo nano /lib/systemd/system/piWeather.service

 In that file, enter this text: